Pyomo/mpi-sppy/doc/src/admm_ph.rst

 problem without decomposition.

 * ``globalmodel.py``

     In ``globalmodel.py``,  ``global_dict_creator`` merges the data into a global dictionary thanks to the inter-region dictionary, without creating dummy nodes.
-It then creates the model (as if there was only one region without dummy nodes) and solves it.
+Then model is created (as if there was only one region without dummy nodes) and solved.

     However this file strongly depends on the structure of the problem and doesn't decompose the problems.
 It may be difficultly adpated and inefficient.

 * ``distr_ef.py``

     As presented previously solves the extensive form.
     The arguments are the same as ``distr_admm_cylinders.py``, the method doesn't need to be adapted with the model.